 Here are some key tips to assist you on your plant-based food journey:

 * Don’t be afraid to try new recipes (or create your own!) and new ways of cooking (e.g., stir-fries, casserole dishes, salads, soups).
 If you have time, read the some reviews on a recipe before trying it.
 This will tell you if you need to modify the recipe, if you can use certain substitutions or whether the recipe is even worth trying!
 If you are just starting out in this plant-based realm, pick recipes that require 10 ingredients or less and don’t need exotic ingredients that are hard to source.
-There are many great plant-based vegetarian recipe websites on the Internet, with just some examples being www.chocolatecoveredkatie.com, www.plantplate.com and www.emmaslittlekitchen.com.
+Besides this website www.dietitianmom.com, there are many other great plant-based vegetarian recipe websites on the Internet, with just some examples being www.chocolatecoveredkatie.com, www.plantplate.com and www.emmaslittlekitchen.com.